On this page

 Nordstrom, a luxury fashion retail chain that is known for great customer service, might have the answer.

-Surprisingly, whenever a new employee joins the team, they don’t receive a list of strict guidelines to interact with customers effectively.
+Surprisingly, new employees don’t receive a list of strict guidelines to interact with customers effectively whenever they join the team.
 Instead, they are handed a 5” x 8” gray card that contains only one rule of Nordstrom for their employees:

 The short employee handbook helps Nordstrom cut training costs and also empowers their employees to drive customer interactions as per their best judgment.
 This also removes the micromanaging culture which results in an overall healthy work culture.